top of page

 Tales of fly-fishing ineptitude

-Why the sport is called fishing, not catching
+Why the sport is called 'fishing', and not 'catching'

 There are many ways I can and should improve as a fly angler – mending line, casting technique and the entomology of aquatic insects that trout prey on are among the more obvious areas for refinement.
 One aspect of my evolution as an angler that I have really worked at is in reminding myself that the sport is called fishing, not catching, and that I am bound to experience moments of monumental incompetence while fly-fishing for trout.
 In fact, a couple of recent challenging moments on the water would have provoked a major sense of humor failure on my part had they taken place even five years ago.